SumoLogic/sumologic-documentation/blog-cse/2023-06-29-application-update.md

 ### New RBAC Capabilities

-Starting **Thursday, July 6**, a new RBAC capability will be introduced for Cloud SIEM Enterprise (CSE).
-They are *View Entities* and *Manage Entities*.
-Users with the built-in administrator role will received these capabilities automatically, but **admins must manually add these capabilities** to other roles as appropriate.
-If a user has neither role, they will not be able to see Entity details or interact with/manage Entities in any way.
+Starting **Thursday, July 6**, we're introducing new RBAC capabilities for Cloud SIEM Enterprise (CSE): *View Entities* and *Manage Entities*.
+Users with the built-in administrator role will receive these capabilities automatically, but **admins must manually add these capabilities** to other roles as appropriate.
+If a user does not have either role, they will not be able to see Entity details or interact with/manage Entities in any way.

 ### Minor Changes and Enhancements